LuisVentuzelos/SCC/README.md

-# SCC
+# Viter API
-Infrastructure for SCC
+Viter API is a RESTful API for managing the Viter App.

 # Getting Started